Police Standards & Disqualifiers

 - At least 21 years of age.

-- A U.S. Citizen with the ability to read and write in the English language.
+- A U.S. Citizen or a lawful permanent resident with the ability to read and write in the English language.

 - Proof of high school diploma or a GED certificate.